 For enforcement personnel, the situation of no muffler at all is probably the easiest to deal with.
 A quick examination of the pipe will reveal no obstruction and a ticket can be issued.
 The explanation in court is a simple one and the traffic court justice is assured of the situation making a conviction more easily obtained.

-Having an inadequate muffler is where the difficulty lies.
-While the Regulations are clear that the opinion of the inspector is sufficient, the justice is not so easily assured and without an independent witness or a measurement with a decibel meter a conviction is not nearly as easily obtained.
+Having an inadequate muffler is where the difficulty lies at roadside.
+While the Regulations are clear that the opinion of the inspector is sufficient, the traffic court justice is not so easily assured and without an independent witness or a measurement with a decibel meter a conviction is not nearly as easily obtained.